AviatrixSystems/Docs/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.rst

 #.
 Use a browser to access the controller VM.
 In this example, it is
     https://40.77.57.154
 #.
 At the login page, enter "admin" as the username.
-The Initial password is the internal IP address of the VM, as shown below.
+The initial password is the internal IP address of the VM, as shown below.

     |login|

 #.
 Go through the login process.
 #.
-Click on the Onboarding tab at the console.
+After logging in, click on the Onboarding tab at the console.

 ..
 Warning:: Any resources created by the Controller, such as Aviatrix gateways, Azure routing entries, subnets, etc, must be deleted from the Controller console.
 If you delete them directly on Azure console, The Controller's view of the resources will be incorrect, which will lead to features not working properly.